GenuinePrep/GenuinePrep.github.io/about/index.md

 ### Individually Tailored Lessons
 Instead of using a cookie-cutter curriculum that wastes your time and money, we design our lessons to meet your personal needs.

-### Affordable Pricing
-Our standard rate is $25 per hour.

 ### Flexible Hours
 We work around your schedule to set up sessions at the most convenient times possible.

-### Satisfaction Guaranteed
-Our first lesson is completely free.